 shall have no functions or powers except those conferred

-by this constitution or delegated to him or her in writing by
+by this constitution or delegated to him or her in writing by the trustees.

 (13) A resolution in writing signed by all the trustees entitled to